ankiboyz/AIUEngine/README.md

         1. Mongo DB name , connector ID to be a part of the parameters in the pipeline.
         2. There can be pipeline globals and overrides in each of the stages.
         3. For multi thread and multi proc , components like fork-safe and thread-safe would be configurable; example MongoClient.

+    There are certain parameters which are made available in the pipeline execution stored in the params dictionary.
+    The values populated in this dictionary are from:
+    1. if Kafka been used then the values in the message ie ID, CONTROL_ID
+    2. the values from the JOB Header tables PARAMETERS column
+    3. control metadata file that has got global and control specific settings.
+    The control_processing --> set_control_params_dict is the method to populate this.